 By the way, using oyster sauce, soy sauce, dry sherry and cornstarch is the basis for most stir fries.
 Just put them together to make your sauce, add some veggies and any kind of meat and you’re set.

-1. Wash all your vegetables.
-Cut the red bell pepper into strips and the broccoli and zucchini into small pieces.
-Wash shrimp with cold water and dry them well with paper towels.
+- Wash all your vegetables.
+Cut the red bell pepper into thin strips and the broccoli and zucchini into small pieces.
+Wash shrimp with cold water and dry it well with a paper towel.

-2. In a small bowl mix the oyster sauce, soy sauce, dry sherry, sesame oil, garlic and cornstarch.
+- To make the sauce: Place the oyster sauce, soy sauce, dry sherry, sesame oil, garlic and cornstarch in a mixing bowl.
 Mix well and set aside.

-3. Heat a large pan or wok at high heat.
+- Heat a large pan or wok over high heat.
 Add one tablespoon of oil and stir fry the vegetables for about 2-3 minutes.
-Put a lid on leaving a gap to steam them for about a minute.
+Put a lid on leaving a gap to steam them for another minute.
 Remove the vegetables and set aside.

-4. Heat the remainder tablespoon of oil in the same pan or wok and add the shrimp.
-Cook for about 3 minutes until they turn pink.
+- Heat the remainder tablespoon of oil in the same pan or wok and add the shrimp.
+Cook for about 3 minutes or until they turn pink.
 Lower the heat to medium, add the cooked vegetables and stir fry for another minute.

-Add the sauce and stir fry to cover the shrimp and vegetables thoroughly.
-Serve immediately on a bed of rice.
+- Add the sauce and stir fry to cover the shrimp and vegetables thoroughly.
+Serve immediately over a bed of rice.